Poison in the Zoo

 Poison in the Zoo (Gift im Zoo) is a 1952 West German thriller film directed by Hans Müller and Wolfgang Staudte and starring Irene von Meyendorff, Carl Raddatz and Petra Peters.

 Production

-During production in 1951, the director Wolfgang Staudte was removed and replaced when the West German authorities refused to consider it eligible for state subsidies unless Staudte declare that he would no longer work for the DEFA studios of the Communist East German state.
+During production in 1951, director Wolfgang Staudte was removed and replaced when the West German authorities refused to consider the production eligible for state subsidies unless Staudte declared that he would no longer work for the DEFA studios of the Communist East German state.
 Staudte, who had made several major productions for DEFA, refused and was replaced by Müller.

-It was shot at the Wandsbek Studios in Hamburg and on location in the city's Tierpark Hagenbeck.
-The film's sets were designed by Albrecht Becker and Herbert Kirchhoff.
+The film was shot at the Wandsbek Studios in Hamburg and on location in the city's Tierpark Hagenbeck.
+The sets were designed by Albrecht Becker and Herbert Kirchhoff.

 Synopsis

 After a series of mysterious deaths of animals at a zoo the police are called in to investigate.